 If COVID-19 has made you take a closer look at your financial plans, you’re not alone.
-You may have only recently started to establish an estate plan, or you may be rethinking the plans you had previously put in place.
+You may have only recently started establishing a basic estate plan, or you may be rethinking the plans you had previously put in place.
 Now is a great time to review your financial strategies and consider establishing a revocable trust as part of your estate plan.

 Chances are, you know the fundamental differences between a will and a trust, but have you considered why a trust might be the better decision for you?
-We review the differences and benefits of each.
+First, we review the differences and benefits of each.

 What is a Will?